duckstape/Chicken-Map/README.md

 Now reload the plugins in the bukkit Server and open the `index.html`.
 You should see your base and all the chicken updating every 1 Sec.

 ## Only version 1.16.5?
 But I need another one...
 That is a bit unfortunate but if you know enough about plugin dev you can do that yourself!
 I left hopefully enough comments in the code, for figuering that out.
-I'll open up a issue here on github for adding different Version.
+I'll open up a issue here on github for adding different versions.
 If you implement them and you do a merge request I'll accept it and bing bang boom another use can use this plugin, who couldn't before.
 That would be sooooo cool!
 Like a real mini open source project!

 Alright that's everything, i hope you have fun with it!